liamproche/rate-app/README.md

         -Sort By (Upper-left dropdown menu)
     -Section displaying a random assortment of items from the db.
 These should be paginated.
-        -Page numbers at the bottom (page x of y, option to jump pages) -User should be able to filter items displayed by:
+        -Page numbers at the bottom (page x of y, option to jump pages) -User should be able to filter items displayed by -Popular (Most rated)
-        -Popular
         -Highest Rated
         -Lowest Rated
         -Recently rated?
         -Not recently rated?
--The items should look like little boxes in a grid formation with the item photo, name, brief description and current rating displayed
+-The items should look like little boxes in a grid formation with the item photo, name and control panel with:
--There should be up and down arrows on either side of rating where the user can adjust the rating (These should look exactly like the upvote/downvote arrows from that episode of "The Orville")
+    -Option to uprate ("Orville" button)
+    -Current Rating
+    -Option to downrate ("Orville" button)
-    -When the user clicks the up arrow the rating should increase by one on the page and in the db -When the user clicks the down arrow the rating should decrease by one on the page and in the db -There should also be an option to view comments which should take users to an individual thing component with comments listed
+    -Option to view comments (Comments appear as drop-down menu) -There should also be an option to view comments which should take users to an individual thing component with comments listed
     -User should have to create an account to comment -Log-in- When user logs in they should be taken back to the homepage except login/create account nav changed to My Things, Things I've Rated, Account Settings
 -If a user clicks on "My Things" they should be taken to a show page with things they have posted with the option of clicking on a post to see individual thing detail page
     -Should user have option to rate own item? <--Yes.
 I think so, with option to update the rating later -If a user clicks on "Things I've Rated" they should be taken to a show page with the things they've rated.
-The items should include the user's rating of the item with an option to edit the rating
+The items control panel should show an option to "display my ratings" which should be a dropdown with "Your Ratings: UpRates: Number and DownRates: Number"
+    -Options to uprate and downrate should still be enabled (user can rate a thing as many times as they want) -If user clicks on edit account it should take them to an account edit page (or should this be a modal) where they can edit:
+    -name (NOT username)
+    -password
+    -email
+    -Should a user have the option to delete things they have created?
+If not, warning message before posting?
+        -If yes, there should be a things I've posted link which takes user to "My things" show page with option to delete and popup modal confirming delete of thing
+    -Delete Account Button with pop-up modal confirming delete...
+(Maybe 2 pop-up modals, the second one being really cheesey and tongue-in-cheek)
+        -When user deletes account, do items get deleted?...
+(I think not)